 Shopify’s premium packages are $79 and $299 per month, intended for high volume sellers and for this they pay less per transaction processing and can have multiple staff accounts.

 WooCommerce is FREE!
 That seems to trump all the other case arguments for Shopify right there.
-If you’re already a WordPress user, know about domains and mail clients, or even if you’re just a little bit techy and fancy building your own shop as a project, then WooCommerce is worth a look at.
+If you’re already a WordPress user, know about domains and mail clients, or even if you’re just a little bit techie and fancy building your own shop as a project, then WooCommerce is worth a look at.

 However, if you’re serious about creating an e-commerce store, one that may eventually become your main income, then Shopify is the choice for you.
 You’ll reach your goal of having a website quicker.
 Then you will have more time to build up your customer base through marketing.

-Other options we haven’t mentioned
+Other options I haven’t mentioned